 Free sights around the City of London

-Red phone boxes
+Find the red phone boxes

-Film and TV locations in London
+London with Teenagers: Film and TV locations

-Harry Potter places in London
+Best Harry Potter places in London

 Click here to book the Magical London Harry Potter guided walking tour

-Sci-fi and Doctor Who in London
+Manga, Marvel and Doctor Who in London

-Incidentally there is an actual TARDIS-style police call box outside Earl’s Court tube station.
-Locals pass it without a glance, but it is ready and waiting for your photo opp.
-Although based on the original 1929 design this is a modern box, installed in 1996.
+TARDIS-style Police box at Earl’s Court tube station.
+Diehard Dr Who fans will appreciate a trip to Earl’s Court Road where a TARDIS lookalike is ready for your photo call.
+Although based on the original 1929 design this is a modern Police box, installed in 1996.
+And Dr Who fans will love a Dr Who London walking tour

-Sherlock Locations in London
+Sherlock Holmes Locations in London

 221b Baker Street The world famous address of Sir Arthur Conan Doyle’s fictional sleuth, Sherlock Holmes, is, for complex reasons, actually attached to 237 to 241 Baker Street.
 A blue plaque on the wall helps to dispel confusion as this is the present day home of the Sherlock Holmes museum and shop.